-- 1. Amendments to these regulations will be determined by special decision of the Faculty Board following a recommendation of the Educational Programme Committee and after permission is obtained from or after consultation with the Faculty Council. - 2.
-An amendment to these regulations will not apply to the academic year in which it occurs, unless the interests of the students are not adversely affected by such a change. - 3.
-Furthermore, an amendment cannot be to the detriment of students by affecting any other decision that had been taken by the Board of Examiners on the basis of the original regulations.
+- 1. Amendments to these regulations will be determined by special decision of the Faculty Board following advice/consent from the FPN Educational Programme Committee and the FPN Faculty Council. - 2.
+An amendment to these regulations will not apply to the academic year in which it occurs, unless the interests of the Students are not adversely affected by such a change. - 3.
+Furthermore, an amendment cannot be to the detriment of Students by affecting any other decision that had been taken by the Board of Examiners on the basis of the original regulations.